jairjunior/SEATEN-Inventory/README.md

 * /auth/register
 * /auth/athenticate

-The token for authentication purposes is composed of two parts separated by a space:
+Finally, the token for authentication purposes is composed of two parts separated by a space:
      1) the first part is the key word "bearer" (case insensitive).
      2) the second part is the token hash itself.